ahmedtalaat-dev/ahmedtalaat-dev/README.md

 # About Me

   - 🚀 Passionate <b>Front-End Developer</b> focused on building modern, responsive, and user-friendly web applications.
-  - 💻 Currently working with <b>React, Next.js, TypeScript, Tailwind CSS, and JavaScript</b> while continuously improving my development skills.
+  - 💻 Currently working with <b>React, Next.js, TypeScript, Tailwind CSS, and JavaScript</b>.
   - 🎯 Experienced in creating both <b>personal and client projects</b> with clean code and scalable UI design.
   - 📚 Always learning new technologies and best practices to grow as a professional developer.
   - 🌟 Interested in crafting smooth user experiences and high-performance web applications.